openrewrite/rewrite-docs/running-recipes/data-tables.md

 To help you get started with data tables, let's walk through the steps needed to make an OpenRewrite recipe produce a data table.
 We'll then talk about some of the limitations with them and how you can potentially get around them.

+{% hint style="info" %}
+If you want to see what recipes have data tables and what those tables are, check out our [recipes with data tables doc](https://docs.openrewrite.org/reference/recipes-with-data-tables).
+{% endhint %}

 ## Producing data tables

 ### Step 1: Enable data table functionality